Thithi32/ab-testing-url-shortener/README.md

-# Creating a URL Shortener with NodeJs, Express, and MongoDB
+# URL Shortener with great A/B testing feature

+using NodeJs, Express, and MongoDB

+# Credit

-This code is for the tutorial on creating a URL shortener using NodeJs, Express, and MongoDB.
+Tutorial's code for URL shortener using NodeJs, Express, and MongoDB: [here](https://github.com/coligo-io/url-shortener-node-mongo-express)

 Check out the full tutorial at [coligo](http://coligo.io/create-url-shortener-with-node-express-mongo/)